International Congress of Women: Paris, 1878

-London, June 26 - July 7, 1899
+London, 1899

 In 1899, the International Congress of Women convened alongside the International Council of Women in conjunction with its 2nd Quinquennial Meeting.
 The Congress was divided into 5 sections—each with their own individual area of focus for programming: Education, Professional, Political, Social, and Industrial and Legislative.
 The transactions of the Congress were edited by the then Countess of Aberdeen, who was president of the International Council of Women at the time of the congress, and published in a set along with the Report of Council Transactions from the International Congress of Women's 2nd Quinquennial meeting.

-Berlin, June 1904
+Berlin, 1904

 This conference aimed its focus on four main sections; education, social work/institutions, the legal position of women (especially suffrage), and professions/job opportunities available to women.
 Officers of the German Council of Women were put in charge of this conference.

 At this conference, the International Woman Suffrage Alliance (IWSA) was founded.